How Much Sleep Does A Dancer Need?

 - Skip the dark chocolate right before bed—it contains stimulants caffeine and theobromine, which can leave you feeling more alert than calm.

-- If you find your mind racing, physically jot down tomorrow’s agenda on a post-it.
+- If your mind is racing, jot down tomorrow’s agenda on a Post-it.

 - Eat enough throughout the day.
 Whether intentional or unintentional, under-eating will disrupt nighttime sleep.
 To learn more about whether or not you’re eating enough, click here.